Looking to buy a new home in Toronto but need to sell your old place first?

 An alternative: Working with Properly

-One way to maximize your value for your money in Toronto is to work with Properly.
-Properly is the smarter way to move: with Properly’s Sale Assurance, you can buy when you find the home you love, then settle into your new home while our experts get you the best price on the market for your old one.
+One way to maximize the value for your dollar in Toronto is to work with Properly.
+With Properly’s Sale Assurance, you can buy a new home right when you find the one you love, and move in while our expert agents stage and sell your old place for the best possible price.
 Here’s how it works:

 Properly’s Sale Assurance allows you to access your equity and secure financing when you need it, so you never miss a chance at the right home.